-It is never a victim's fault when they experience violence, but we can do things to reduce our risk of experiencing violence.
+It is never a victim’s fault when they experience violence, but there are a few things we can do to reduce our risk of experiencing violence.

 - Be especially careful in situations involving the use of drugs or alcohol.
 Drugs and alcohol can make you less aware of danger signs and less able to communicate clearly.

-- Be responsible if you use alcohol or drugs because they affect your awareness and it is much more difficult to be in control of the situation when you are intoxicated.
+- Be responsible if you use alcohol or drugs, as they affect awareness and it is much more difficult to be in control of the situation when you are intoxicated.
 Know your drinking limits.

-- Educating yourself about the components of "healthy sexuality" is a crucial part of reducing your risk of experiencing sexual assault.
-More about health sexuality
+- Educating yourself about the components of consent and “healthy sexuality” is a crucial part of reducing your risk of experiencing sexual assault.
+Learn more about health sexuality.

 Role of Friends

-- Create a buddy system before you go out and keep tabs on each other.
-Be aware of each other’s safety throughout the evening (where they are, who they are with, etc.).
+- Create a buddy system before you go out and help keep tabs on each other.
+Be aware of each other’s safety throughout the evening (where they are, who they are with, how they are going to get home, etc.).

-- Leave parties with people you know and don’t leave a friend stranded without a way home.
-Don't leave alone or with someone you don't know very well.
+- Leave parties with people you know and don’t leave a friend stranded without a safe way home.
+It can be dangerous to leave alone or with someone you don’t know very well.

 - Don’t be afraid to ask for help or “make a scene” if you feel threatened.
 If you are being pressured or forced into sexual activity against your will, let the other person know how you feel and get out of the situation, even if it’s awkward and even if you embarrass the other person or hurt their feelings.

-- If you have reason to believe that a friend or another person is being assaulted, call the police immediately and do what you can to get your friend and yourself out of that situation.
+- If you have reason to believe that a friend or another person is being assaulted, call the police or Campus Security immediately and do what you can to get your friend and yourself out of that situation.

 Reducing the Risk for Stranger Assault